St. Gregory Palamas

 Gregory loved the Holy Spirit.
 Barlaam loved the Holy Spirit.

-1. Make a Gregory Palamas bookmark: Copy the front and back on the next page.
-Cut them out and glue to cardstock.
+- Make a Gregory Palamas bookmark: Copy the front and back together on cardstock, fold, and glue together.
 Punch hole in top.
 After children color the figures, use Contac paper (clear) or laminating sheets to waterproof.
 Pair of ribbons through the hole to complete the bookmark.

 T